coreyarch1234/Web-4-Advanced-CSS-and-JavaScript/02-css-transition-and-animation/README.md

 ### Changes over time

 Changes over time are applied mathematically.
-For example:
+For example imagine this formula applied periodically:

 `x += 1`

-Creates a linear change.
+This creates a linear change.
 The change at each update is is the same amount. e.g. 0, 1, 2, 3, 4, ...

+Now imagine the formula is this:

 `x -= (x - dx) * 0.5`